syan212/CryptoPyX/scripts/README.md

 CI.sh - runs CI locally.
 Note that this will not be the same as the github CI,
         as it only runs it on your specific computer

+reset.sh - Deletes caches and venv, and creates venv again